Ulbora/uins/README.md

 A generic Node.js application installer.
-This is a CLI tool for installing Node.js applications.
+This is a CLI tool for installing or updating Node.js applications.

-It can be configured to install any Node.js application.
+It can be configured to install or update any Node.js application.

 License: GPLv3